Michael-Plummer/Projects-for-Personal-Development/README.md

 - [ ] Python Django web app
 	- Builds off of my previous experience using Python and Flask, these two frameworks are very similiar but django is more relevant in industry.
-  - Should practice docker with this
+  - Docker
+  - Bulma or Tailwind
 - [ ] ...